Gender-Neutral Pronouns in Creative Writing

 The Chicago Way

-CMOS 5.48 is clear: “When referring specifically to a person who does not identify with a gender-specific pronoun . . . they and its forms are often preferred.
+CMOS 5.48 (17th ed.) is clear: “When referring specifically to a person who does not identify with a gender-specific pronoun . . . they and its forms are often preferred.
 (They used in this sense was the American Dialect Society’s Word of the Year for 2015.)
 Like singular you, singular they takes a plural verb.”

 Pronouns in Action